-reasonably practical objective.
-Species Biosecurity Act 2015 requirements & Strategic Response in the region Biosecurity (Boneseed) Control Order 2017 6.
-Control measures for owners and occupiers of land Pursuant to section 62(1)(b) of the Act, an owner or occupier of land in the Boneseed Control Zone on which there is Boneseed must: (a) notify the local control authority for the area if the Boneseed is part of a new infestation on the land: i) as soon as practicable after becoming aware of the new infestation; ii) verbally or in writing; iii) giving the following: (1) the person's full name and contact number; (2) the location of the Boneseed, including the property identification code for the land (if this is known); and (3) any other information reasonably requested by the local control authority; and (b) immediately destroy all Boneseed on the land; (c) ensure that subsequent generations of Boneseed are destroyed; and (d) the land is kept free of Boneseed. (e) The owner or occupier does not need to comply with (a) above if they know that notification of the infestation on the land has already been given to the local control authority for the area. has already been given to the local control adthority for the area.
-7. Control measures for persons dealing with carriers Boneseed -Chrysanthemoides Pursuant to section 62(1)(b) of the Act, a person who deals with a carrier of Boneseed in the Boneseed Control Zo monilifera subspecies where the person knows or ought reasonably to know of the presence of Boneseed on the land or in or on the carrier, must: monilifera (a) ensure that Boneseed (including any seed and propagules) is not moved from the land; and , moninger a (b) immediately notify the local control authority for the area: i) as soon as practicable after becoming aware of the presence of Boneseed; ii) verbally or in writing; iii) giving the following: (1) the person's full name and contact number; (2) the location of the Boneseed, including the property identification code for the land (if this is known); and iv) any other information reasonably requested by the local control authority. (c) The person who deals with a carrier of Boneseed does not need to comply with (b) above if they know that notification of the infestation on the land has already been given to the local control authority for the area.
-Mandatory Measure (Division 8, Clause 33, Biosecurity Regulation 2017): A person must not move, import into the State or sell.
-Regional Strategic Response: manage in accordance with New Weed Incursion Plan detailed surveillance and mapping to locate infestations high level analysis of pathways to identify potential introduction areas and prevention options implement quarantine and/or hygiene protocols, and monitor progress towards eradication
+State Priority Weed Objective - ERADICATION: The following weeds are presen t in limited distribution and abundance in some parts of the state.
+Elimination of the biosecurity risk posed by these weeds is a Species Biosecurity Act 2015 requirements & Strategic Response in the region Boneseed -Chrysanthemoides monilifera subspecies monilifera Biosecurity (Boneseed) Control Order 2017 S. Control measures for owners and occupiers of land Pursuant to section 62(1)(b) of the Act, an owner or occupier of land in the Boneseed Control Zone on which there is Boneseed must: (a) notify the local control authority for the area if the Boneseed is part of a new infestation on the land: i) as soon as practicable after becoming aware of the new infestation; (ii) verbally or in writing; (ii) the person's full name and contact number; (2) the location of the Boneseed, including the property identification code for the land (if this is known); and (3) any other information reasonably requested by the local control authority; and (b) immediately destroy all Boneseed on the land; (c) ensure that subsequent generations of Boneseed are destroyed; and (d) the land is kept free of Boneseed. (e) The owner or occupier does not need to comply with (a) above if they know that notification of the infestation on the land has already been given to the local control authority for the area.
+2. Control measures for persons dealing with carriers Pursuant to section 52(1)(b) of the Act, a person who deals with a carrier of Boneseed in the Boneseed Control Zone, in circumstances where the person knows or ought reasonably to know of the presence of Boneseed in the land or in or on the carrier, must: (a) ensure that Boneseed (including any seed and propagules) is not moved from the land; and (b) immediately notify the local control authority for the area: (a) as soon as practicable after becoming aware of the presence of Boneseed; (b) webally or in writing; (c) The person who deals write acrire of Boneseed on the land (if this is known); and (c) The person who deals write acrire of Boneseed on to edu comply with (b) above if they know that notification of the infestation on the la